xmake-io/xmake-python/README.md

 [wheel for xmake](https://github.com/xmake-io/xmake-wheel/), like cmake and ninja.
 Another is a python build system backend, which will install xmake wheel when xmake is not found in `$PATH`.

+Note xmake works needs `git`.
+Superisely, even if you `echo 'echo 1' > /usr/bin/git && chmod +x /usr/bin/git`, xmake still can work until it actually call git.
+And if you `add_package()` in your `xmake.lua`, which download tools (curl, wget, ...) and extractors (tar, 7z or gzip, ...) are all needed.
+Enough lucky, xmake will build git, 7zip, ... if needed.
+However, in qemu and docker, the build will be very slow, So git had better be packaged to PYPI, or expect users to install these tools by themselves.

 ### Wheel